 Hemp seeds are affordable, although more expensive than pumpkin seeds or sunflower seeds.

-Quinoa is an edible seed, and is loaded with protein and amino acids.
+Quinoa is an edible seed and is loaded with protein and amino acids.
 Add to that high levels of fiber, magnesium, B-vitamins, iron, potassium, calcium, phosphorus, and a few antioxidants, and you have a plant-based protein that helps meet most of your nutritional needs.

 With quinoa growing in popularity, it is pretty easy to find in the rice section at your average grocery store.
 Quinoa has a slightly nuttier taste than rice and can be used as a replacement for rice in any recipe.

-Quinoa is a bit more expensive than rice, but is still affordable.
+Quinoa is a bit more expensive than rice but is still affordable.
 Try buying it in bulk or loose.

 Four ounces of tofu, in addition to the 10 grams of protein and nine essential amino acids, has 164 calories and is loaded with lots of other nutritional goodies like calcium, manganese, and omega-3 fatty acids.

 Let’s be honest: tofu isn’t known for its amazing flavor.
 However, tofu’s bland base can be flavored any way you want.
 Try it with traditional Asian flavors, cooking it up with some BBQ sauce in place of a burger, or blending it into your favorite smoothie.
 Tofu also comes in a fermented variety (seitan) that has its own unique flavor.

 Tofu is an inexpensive plant-based protein

-5. Chia Seeds
+8. Chia Seeds

-Four grams of protein aren’t all that this plant-based protein source has to offer.
+Four grams of protein isn’t all that this plant-based protein source has to offer.
 A serving of chia seeds also has 8.3 grams of fiber, 8 amino acids, and loads of antioxidants, iron, omega-3 fatty acids, calcium, and potassium.